 Dan brushed wrinkles from his orange robes.
 “I still have concerns, Virgil Blue.
 Can we talk?”

 “Of course, of course.”
 The Virgil pointed his cane down a hallway and led Dan from the monks’ quarters.
-“When you meet the Mountain you’ll have no room in your heart for doubt.
-Whisper so the slumbering may sleep.”
+“When you meet the Mountain, you’ll have no room in your heart for doubt.
+Whisper so the slumbering can sleep.”

-Their whispers echoed in libraries of musty books.
+Their whispers echoed in a library of musty books.
 “I’m worried for my friends, like Faith, and Jay, and Beatrice.”

-“What if she was claimed by Anihilato, the Master of Nihilism?
+“What if she was claimed by Anihilato, Master of Nihilism?
 I couldn’t accept salvation without her.”

 “Anihilato?
 The King of Dust is powerless before you.
 I’ve seen the Mountain in you, Dan.”

 Virgil Blue gestured his bald head.
 “If Anihilato concerns you, you need a washcloth.”